mattclarke/code_dojo_tcr/README.md

 Create a virtual environment.
-Ignore if you already have a virtual environment configured or are using conda.
+Feel free to ignore if you already have a virtual environment configured or are using conda.
 ```
 python3 -m venv .venv
 . .venv/bin/activate